 Where can I get more advice about cancelling a loan agreement?

-You might find it useful to refer to the Citizen’s Advice Bureau (CAB) webpages, ‘Your rights when you borrow money’.
-You can also post a query from the same page and a CAB adviser will email you written advice.
+You might find it useful to refer to the Citizen’s Advice Bureau (CAB) Borrowing Money webpages.
+You can also chat online with a CAB adviser about loan or debt issues.
 The ‘Which’ website also has details about your rights to cancel a loan agreement.

 The UK government has been exploring the possibility of an alternative finance system available alongside traditional student loans that is not interest based, but results in identical repayments to the conventional system.
 This funding would be Sharia (Shariah, Shari’ ah) compliant and overseen by a Sharia advisory committee.